wp-plugins/pdf24-post-to-pdf/readme.txt

 === PDF24 Articles To PDF ===
 Contributors: pdf24, StefanZiegler
 Donate link: http://www.pdf24.org/
-Tags: pdf, create pdf, convert to pdf, article to pdf Requires at least: 1.5.0
+Tags: pdf, create pdf, convert to pdf, article to pdf, pdf download Requires at least: 1.5.0
 Tested up to: 3.0.1
-Stable tag: 3.0.2
+Stable tag: 3.0.3

 A plugin to convert articles to PDF.
 Visitors can make a copy of articles in form of a PDF.
 Contents in created PDF files are linked with your blog.